IB Diploma Candidate

 2. The IB exams are administered on two different levels:

-- Standard Level (SL) - one year of instruction and can be taken in the 11th or 12th grade.
-Traditionally, these are the subjects in which the student does not feel as strong nor are favorites.
+- Standard Level (SL) - one to two years of instruction and can be taken in the 11th or 12th grade.
+Traditionally, these are the subjects in which the student does not feel as strong.

-- Higher Level (HL) - two years of instruction in the same subject but can only be taken in the 12th grade.
-Traditionally, these are the subjects in which the student feels strongest and are favorites.
+- Higher Level (HL) - two years of instruction in the same subject and taken in 11th and 12 grades.
+Traditionally, these are the subjects in which the student feels strongest.

 - A student must have a minimum of 3 HL courses and 3 SL courses.

-- Two SL exams may be taken in the 11th grade year.
+- Two SL courses may be taken in the 11th grade year.

 - A student may take more than 6 IB exams; however, the additional exams will be considered “extra;” that is, above and beyond the required 6 exams.
-Additional subjects are not included in the diploma points total.
+Additional subjects are not included in the diploma points total, but could potentially earn college credit.
 (See Scoring, below)

 Please note: Dance, Film, Visual Arts, and Theatre are two-year courses regardless of SL or HL.